sabir-aspose/words-docs-com/en/net/getting-started/platforms-and-interoperability/windows-azure-platform/converting-a-document-with-images-using-aspose-words-in-azure-functions/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page describes how to convert documents containing images using Aspose.Words in Azure Functions while handling environment-specific font and rendering constraints.

+{{% /alert %}}

 Conversion of documents with images to fixed page formats using Aspose.Words in Azure Functions does not work properly at deployment to Azure, having images not retained.
 However, such a conversion works properly on a local machine.
 The reason behind this problem is that SkiaSharp native assets are not properly published.
 The issue is reported to Azure in [Github](https://github.com/Azure/Azure-Functions/issues/622).

 In order to resolve the problem, you can add the following section in the .csproj file that makes native assets copied properly: